KyleAMathews/blog/src/pages/2016-08-12---gatsby-open-source-work/index.md

 ---

 After several years of working on a startup, I've recently quit.
-The reasons are quite boring, poor product traction and we ran out of money, so I won't go into that here.
+The reasons are quite boring---poor product traction and we ran out of money--- so I won't go into that here.
 But the exciting part is that I'm now free to work more on some of my open source projects!
 Two in particular, [Gatsby.js](https://github.com/gatsbyjs/gatsby) and